jon-adams/optimus-prime/README.md

 ## Installation

-Windows installation with .Net 4.5 is required.
+Windows installation with .Net 4.5.1 or newer is required.

-The standard .Net 4.5 development tools may also be required to run the coverage and tests yourself.
+The standard .Net 4.5.1 development tools may also be required to run the coverage and tests yourself.

 * Clone or otherwise acquire the repository